j801h/j801h.github.io/_projects/fea.md

 To accurately model transient process conditions within a shell-and-tube heat exchanger using FEA and only Free-and-Open-Source-Software (FOSS) tools, and to rigorously evaluate the simulation results.

-### Progress-to-date
+### Steady-State Approach
-I have sourced an appropriate STL file for a shell-and-tube heat exchanger and performed necessary pre-processing steps to ensure accurate mesh dimensions I have also developed the mesh representations for the exchanger's hot and cold fluid regions, shown here:
+I have sourced an appropriate STL file for a shell-and-tube heat exchanger and performed necessary pre-processing steps to ensure accurate mesh dimensions.
+I have also developed the mesh representations for the exchanger's hot and cold fluid regions, shown here:

 <br>